Armenia shells Azerbaijani positions in Tovuz

-Armenia’s armed units have shelled the Azerbaijani army’s position in northwestern Tovuz region on the state border, the Defence Ministry reported on April 4.
+Armenia’s armed units have shelled the Azerbaijani army positions in Tovuz region, the Defence Ministry reported on April 7.

 He made the remarks during a meeting with Polish Foreign Minister, OSCE Chairman-in-Office Zbigniew Rau on March 31.